Minority Mentor Program

 Matches are based on criteria such as, but not limited to, the student’s area of interest and geographic connections.

-For more information or to volunteer for the Minority Mentor Program, please contact Raynell Brown, adjunct professor of law and assistant director of student services, at 814-867-1261 or firstname.lastname@example.org.
+For more information or to volunteer for the Minority Mentor Program, please contact Wende' Ferguson, Assistant Dean of Student Services, at firstname.lastname@example.org or 814-867-1261.